biolink/biolink-model/docs/index.md

      * [ChemicalEntityAssessesNamedThingAssociation](ChemicalEntityAssessesNamedThingAssociation.md)
      * [ChemicalEntityOrGeneOrGeneProductRegulatesGeneAssociation](ChemicalEntityOrGeneOrGeneProductRegulatesGeneAssociation.md) - A regulatory relationship between two genes
      * [ChemicalGeneInteractionAssociation](ChemicalGeneInteractionAssociation.md) - describes a physical interaction between a chemical entity and a gene or gene product.
 Any biological or chemical effect resulting from such an interaction are out of scope, and covered by the ChemicalAffectsGeneAssociation type (e.g. impact of a chemical on the abundance, activity, structure, etc, of either participant in the interaction)
+     * [ChemicalOrDrugOrTreatmentToDiseaseOrPhenotypicFeatureAssociation](ChemicalOrDrugOrTreatmentToDiseaseOrPhenotypicFeatureAssociation.md) - This association defines a relationship between a chemical or treatment (or procedure) and a disease or phenotypic feature where the disesae or phenotypic feature is a secondary undesirable effect.
+         * [ChemicalOrDrugOrTreatmentSideEffectDiseaseOrPhenotypicFeatureAssociation](ChemicalOrDrugOrTreatmentSideEffectDiseaseOrPhenotypicFeatureAssociation.md) - This association defines a relationship between a chemical or treatment (or procedure) and a disease or phenotypic feature where the disesae or phenotypic feature is a secondary, typically (but not always) undesirable effect.
      * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
          * [ChemicalToChemicalDerivationAssociation](ChemicalToChemicalDerivationAssociation.md) - A causal relationship between two chemical entities, where the subject represents the upstream entity and the object represents the downstream.
 For any such association there is an implicit reaction:
          * [ReactionToParticipantAssociation](ReactionToParticipantAssociation.md)